 - Type – select “Isolated Foundation” from the drop-down menu.

-Fail – the input parameters in the foundation is not adequate. - Edit – click this to start inputting data and edit your foundation
+- Edit – click this to start inputting data and edit your foundation

-- Delete – delete the foundation
+- Delete – to delete the foundation

 III.
 Input

-Figure 4.
+Figure 3.
 Selecting the Isolated Footing on the drop-down menu.

-Figure 5.
+Figure 4.
 Foundation Tab

-Lets go over the different input categories in a little more detail.
+Lets go over the different input categories in a little more detail:

-Figure 7.
-Right Tab of selected Footing Configuration at the left tab.
+Figure 5.
+Geometry at the left tab.

-Figure 8.
+Figure 6.
 Foundation with designation

 Soil Configuration